-Off-site backup media must be stored under lock and key, or in a restricted access area such as a Computer Room.
+Off-site backup media must be stored in a secure and restricted access area

 For servers located outside the Data Centre, appropriate steps should be taken to ensure copies of backups are available following a site disaster.

 Where possible, backup media, from servers outside the Data Centre, should be kept in a secure place off site.